 Voting is not compulsory in New Zealand, but in the period after the Second World War levels exceeded 90%.
 This declined by the 2000s to a turnout of about 75% (a rate last seen in 1893–1902).
 The turnout at the 2017 election was 79.8%, the highest since 2005.

-Voter turnout is measured by taking the total voter numbers as a proportion of the ‘voting-age population’.
+Voter turnout is measured as a proportion of the ‘voting-age population’.
 This allows for the fact that although it is compulsory to register to vote, not everyone does – in 2017 about 92% of the estimated voting-age population was enrolled.

 Edward Jollie was elected unopposed to represent the Cheviot electorate in 1859.
 ‘Elections in those days’, he wrote, ‘were not considered of much consequence.
 Settlers had so much to occupy them … and were so widely scattered about … that only those in the immediate vicinity of the place of nomination cared to attend.
 In the towns there was often considerable excitement but often more personal than political.’1

-Participation in local government elections is even lower, despite the introduction of postal voting, partly to encourage voter participation.
-In the 2013 local government elections 42% of eligible voters participated.
+Participation in local government elections is much lower, despite the introduction of postal voting, partly to encourage voter participation.
+In the 2016 local government elections, 42% of eligible voters participated.

 Although there were mid-19th-century settlers who wanted the vote, and some elections were fiercely contested, many people were not very interested.
 Often those entitled to vote did not get their names onto the electoral roll, and until the 1880s many elections were decided by less than half of those registered.